IepIweidieng/TJAPlayer3/tja.md

 Effect scope: all

 Suddenly change the base scrolling **speed** of notes & bar lines.
-In other word, suddenly change the normal scrolling velocity and direction.
+In other words, suddenly change the normal scrolling velocity and direction.

 The `<approach-specifier>` from the *proposal* [Command Modifier](#proposal-command-modifier) is intended to be used in conjunction.